-May 15 has proved to be a date that would be thoroughly remembered by Christie’s, unless it juggles up another record-breaking auction sale.
-The international auction house, has made it large at its Post-War & Contemporary evening sale reaching the highest sale total in auction history at $495 million, even eloping its own $491.4 million mark set at the Impressionist and Modern evening sale back in November 2006.
-Its moments as such that implies and assures art auctioneers, that with the right concoction of artists they can go beyond breaking records.
+May 15 has proved to be a date that would be thoroughly remembered by Christie’s unless it juggles up another record-breaking auction sale.
+The international auction house has made it large at its Post-War & Contemporary evening sale, reaching the highest sale total in auction history at $495 million, even eloping its own $491.4 million marks set the Impressionist and Modern evening sale back in November 2006.
+Its moments imply and assure art auctioneers that with the right concoction of artists, they can go beyond breaking records.
 And Christie’s, as it is, has a repute to showcase on auction the most trendy and sought after pieces of art.

-Christie’s had its hands full last Wednesday, accommodating bids from bidders around the world for Abstract Expressionist, Pop & Contemporary masterpieces by artists including Pollock, Lichtenstein, Basquiat and Rothko.
+Christie’s had its hands full last Wednesday, accommodating bids from bidders worldwide for Abstract Expressionist, Pop & Contemporary masterpieces by artists including Pollock, Lichtenstein, Basquiat, and Rothko.
 The highest bid lot was a Number 19, 1948 by Pollock that sold at more than double its estimate, at $58,363,750.

 Other paintings also enjoyed high sale figures: 3 paintings sold above $40 million, 9 above $10 million, 23 above $5 million, and 59 above $1 million.